Italy in June: weather, best destinations, tips. All you need to know for a perfect trip [Updated for 2026]

 June is lovely in Rome one of my favorite months in the city!

-Flowers are already in full bloom in Rome in June and all outdoor attractions from piazzas to the Colosseum and the Forum are simply delightful to explore.
+Flowers are already in full bloom in Rome in June and all outdoor attractions, like piazza, the Colosseum and the Forum, are simply delightful to explore.

 Since I am from the city, I have more than a couple of tips to give you about visiting in June!